sgbharti22/sgbharti22/README.md

 ### Hi there 👋 I am Bharathi

-- 👀 I’m am an enthusiast to lean new things and focusing towards my goal
 - 🔭 I’m currently studing in JSSSTU, Mysore
+- 👀 I’m am open to learn new technologies and currently learning #Full Stack Web Development.
 - 📫 How to reach me sgbharti22@gmail.com